 Taste the freshly made matcha tea and relish its vibrant, earthy flavor.

-Combining the rich tastes of matcha with the creamy pleasure of milk or milk substitutes, matcha lattes have swept the planet.
-Enjoyed hot or cold, these delicious drinks are a capable treat for any occasion.
+Combining the rich tastes of this tea with the creamy pleasure of milk or milk substitutes created matcha lattes, which have swept the planet.
+Enjoyed hot or cold, in fact, these delicious drinks are a capable treat for any occasion.

 Start by boiling eight ounces of your chosen milk or substitute—almond, coconut, or oat milk, for example.